 How can Attwood Marshall Lawyers help?

-Attwood Marshall Lawyers is a leading estate litigation firm with extensive experience in complex Public Trustee matters.
-We can provide legal services for those experiencing problems with the Public Trustees including assisting with:
+Attwood Marshall Lawyers is a leading estate litigation firm with extensive experience in complex estate matters.
+We can provide legal services for those experiencing problems with public trust offices, including assisting with:

 - matters involving the mismanagement of affairs under financial management orders